-A large portion of Drainage Basin 5 is utilized for vehicle parking and the RCC.
-It also encompasses parts of the runway, taxiway, least tern nesting areas, and portions of the vehicle service road.
-Drainage Basin 5 contains the majority of the operational area for three cargo carriers; the cargo carrier areas include loading/unloading materials, container storage, some vehicle and equipment maintenance, and office space.
-The southern edge of Drainage Basin 5 now extends to Harbor Drive and contains parking areas (with various newly installed BMPs, such as proprietary drain inlet filter BMPs), and the runway generator area where two 500-gallon diesel aboveground storage tanks (ASTs), a couple of small buildings, and an Authority materials storage area are located.
-Storm water runoff from adjacent properties to the north of SAN flows in a southerly direction into Basin 5.
+A large portion of Drainage Basin 5 is used for vehicle parking and the RCC.
+It also encompasses the FMD campus, parts of the runway, taxiway, California Least Tern nesting areas, and portions of the VSR.
+Drainage Basin 5 contains most of the operational area for three cargo carriers: loading/unloading materials, container storage, some vehicle and equipment maintenance, and office space.
+The south edge of Drainage Basin 5 now extends to Harbor Drive and contains parking areas (with various newly installed BMPs, such as proprietary drain inlet filter BMPs), and the runway generator area where two 500-gallon diesel aboveground storage tanks (ASTs), a couple of small buildings, and an Authority materials storage area are located.
+Storm water runoff from adjacent properties to the north of SAN flows in a southerly direction into Drainage Basin 5.